Applicants must read and acknowledge their understanding of the information and instructions.

 8. Certified birth certificate, certified Consular Report of Birth, a copy of Certificate of Citizenship evidencing your status as U.S.

-9. If applicable, a Certificate of Status from the licensing authority and a Disciplinary History Statement from the disciplinary
+9. A Certificate of Status from the licensing authority and a Disciplinary History Statement from the disciplinary authority of each

-authority of each U.S. jurisdiction (State, territory or the District of Columbia) or foreign jurisdiction where you currently are or ever have been
+U.S. jurisdiction (state, territory or the District of Columbia) or foreign jurisdiction where you currently are or ever have been admitted to practice

-admitted to practice law as requested in Questions 9 of the Application for Character and Fitness Report.
+law as requested in Question 9 of the Application for Character and Fitness Report.
 The statement from the disciplinary authority must include a verification that you are not the subject of any pending disciplinary complaints.
 If the jurisdiction is foreign and the documents are not in English, submit an English translation and satisfactory proof of the accuracy of the translation.